junhanamaki/w_flow/README.md

 Processes passed to execute will be called before the perform method.
 You can have as any execute as you want and as many Processes (and method nomes and Procs) in a execute.
-This means that when you run SendWelcomeEmail process, it will first execute FindUser which will set the user under flow.data, and than you can use that user to get the email address for where to send the email.
+This means that when you run SendWelcomeEmail process, it will first execute FindUser which will set the user under flow.data, and then you can use that user to get the email address for where to send the email.

 So far so good, but lets go back to FindUser.
 Looking at it, we are currently not accounting for